 The Origin Story of Rum

+The history of rum begins in Barbados, where Barbadian rum was first distilled in the 1600s.
 Barbados is widely recognized as the place where rum was first created.
 In the early 17th century, workers on plantations found that molasses, a by-product of sugar production, could be fermented and transformed into a strong distilled spirit.
 This invention marked the birth of rum, originally known as “Kill-Devil” due to its fiery kick.

 The 19th century was transformative for Barbadian rum.
 With sugar estates struggling to stay profitable, the West India Rum Refinery (WIRR) emerged in 1893 as a pioneer of large-scale rum production.
 Introducing column distillation to the island, WIRR produced more rum than all other Barbadian distilleries combined.
 Remarkably, it operated without its rum brand for over a century.
 Today, it thrives as the West Indies Rum Distillery.